elastisys/compliantkubernetes/docs/contributor-guide/index.md

 ### Reusing clusters

-If you for some reason need to reinstall Welkin from scratch, we have some scripts that removes all objects created by this repo.
+If you for some reason need to reinstall Welkin from scratch, we have some scripts that removes all objects created by this repository.
 The scripts can be found [here](https://github.com/elastisys/compliantkubernetes-apps/tree/main/scripts) _(clean-sc.sh and clean-wc.sh)_.